ticketevolution/ticketevolution-php/README.txt

 May 20, 2011
 Added data-loaders which is a handy app for caching the data locally in MySQL.
-To use it you will need to run teh create_tables.mysql script in scripts folder.
+To use it you will need to run the create_tables.mysql script in scripts folder.

+Added sortResults() method to ResultSet to allow for sorting of results.

+Added exclusiveResults() and excludeResults() methods to resultSet which allow you to easily show only TicketGroups from a specified array of brokers OR to exclude TicketGroups from a specified array of brokers.
+Handy if you prefer to only show your own inventory for certain events or if you wish to exclude someone's inventory.

 Added "search" endpoint which searches venues and performers